montanizstills/Reflection-MachineLearning-NaturalLanguageProcessing/HowToCreateAModel.md

   - For nueral network BiGram model we used W.data+=-10*W.grad. why? this equation?
 - how to determine learning rate? (-0.1*p.grad)
 - how to 'smartly' introduce gradient decay
+-  find bottlenecks? do I have enough dimensions to represent the data? in each layer?

 \
 viii.) train,dev,test splits = 80/10/10